bfrentz/bfrentz.github.io/_posts/2020-03-02-Site-Launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Bryce Frentz, Nuclear Physics Graduate Student, Launches Site"
-date: 2014-04-30
+date: 2020-03-02
 ---

 Well.
 Finally got around to putting a website together.
 It is powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.